 Specifications: Type: Single-fan 120mm AIO | Fan: 1x 120mm Silent Wings 3 | Fan Speed: 2200 RPM | Pump Speed: 2800 RPM | Tube Length: 400mm | TDP: 250W+ | Dimensions: 154 x 120 x 52mm | Socket Support: Intel LGA 1150, 1151, 1155, 1200, 2011, 2011-3, 2066 & AMD AM4, AM3+, AM3, sTRX4, TR4

 BeQuiet! is using a superior three-chamber pump design for the Silent Loop 2 120mm.
-The second of its three chambers offers ample space for the coolant to evenly spread out, reducing turbulence before the coolant leaves the pump unit, therefore reducing vibrations.
+The second of its three chambers offers ample space for the coolant to spread out, reducing turbulence before the coolant leaves the pump unit, therefore reducing vibrations evenly.
 When combined with BeQuiet’s 6-pole 3-phase motor, the specialized pump contributes to the BeQuiet Silent Loop 2 120mm’s whisper-quiet high-performance operation.

 Not stopping here, BeQuiet also added massive dampening on the insides of the pump for absorbing vibrations.
 The pump can run at a maximum speed of 2800 RPM with a voltage adjustable between 9V-12V.
 The Silent Loop 2 120mm uses a 3-pin connector for the pump, which unfortunately means the speed isn’t user-tweakable.

-Moving on, the Silent Loop 2 120mm’s radiator comes in at dimensions measuring 154 x 120 x 77mm.
+Moving on, the Silent Loop 2 120 mm radiator comes in dimensions measuring 154 x 120 x 77mm.
 BeQuiet has graciously increased the surface area of the cold plate, which houses a thick stack of fins on one side, bearing a nickel-coated plate on the other side for optimal cooling performance.

 The BeQuiet Silent Loop 2 120mm continues to impress by showing off its Silent Wings 3 120mm PWM fan.
 The fan can run at a max speed of 2200 RPM and can be automatically regulated by your motherboard.
 BeQuiet claims the entire AIO, when run at max settings, will produce a noise level of 36.4 dBA under full load.
 Otherwise, the fan only goes up to 28.6 dBA while providing spectacular airflow rated at 73.33 CFM.